Nadja (novel): Summary

-In the remaining quarter of the text, André distances himself from her corporeal form and descends into a meandering rumination on her absence, so much so that one wonders if her absence offers him greater inspiration than does her presence.
-It is, after all, the reification and materialization of Nadja as an ordinary person that André ultimately despises and cannot tolerate to the point of inducing tears.
-There is something about the closeness once felt between the narrator and Nadja that indicated a depth beyond the limits of conscious rationality, waking logic, and sane operations of the everyday.
-There is something essentially “mysterious, improbable, unique, bewildering” about her; this reinforces the notion that their propinquity serves only to remind André of Nadja's impenetrability.
+In the remaining quarter of the text, André distances himself from her and descends into a meandering rumination on her absence, so much so that one wonders if her absence, and his imagination of her, allows him to continue objectifying her for his own inspiration in a way that her presence as a full fledged person, let alone friend, would be too humanizing for.
+It is, after all, Nadja as an ordinary person who André ultimately despises and cannot tolerate to the point of inducing tears.
+There is something about the closeness once supposedly felt between the narrator and Nadja before he heard more about her life that indicated to him a depth beyond the limits of conscious rationality, waking logic, and sane operations of the everyday.
+He prefers for there to be something essentially "mysterious, improbable, unique, bewildering" about her; this reinforces the notion that their propinquity serves only to remind André of Nadja's impenetrability.
 Her eventual recession into absence is the fundamental concern of this text, an absence that permits Nadja to live freely in André's conscious and unconscious, seemingly unbridled, maintaining her paradoxical role as both present and absent.
-With Nadja's past fixed within his own memory and consciousness, the narrator is awakened to the impenetrability of reality and perceives a particularly ghostly residue peeking from under its thin veil.
-Thus, he might better put into practice his theory of Surrealism, predicated on the dreaminess of the experience of reality within reality itself.
+Ironically, while the real life Nadia is in the same city as him, not once does he think to check on her, see how she is doing, or care about her beyond his own ability to exploit her for his own artistic ends.
+With Nadja's past fixed within his own memory and consciousness, the narrator states he is awakened to the impenetrability of reality and perceives a particularly ghostly residue peeking from under its thin veil.
+Thus, he uses his imagination of another person to put into practice his theory of Surrealism, predicated on the dreaminess of the experience of reality within reality itself.